Christ Church Greyfriars: Post-war period

 The steeple, still standing after the wartime damage, was disassembled in 1960 and put back together using modern construction methods.
 The surviving lower part of the south wall and the entire east wall were demolished in 1962 to make way for a widening of King Edward Street.
 In 1981, neo-Georgian brick offices were constructed against the southwest corner of the ruins, in imitation of the 1760 vestry house that had stood there.
 In 1989, the former nave area became a public garden and memorial.
 The tower's lower levels functioned as commercial rental space.

 In 2002, the financial firm Merrill Lynch completed a regional headquarters complex on land abutting to the north and the west.
 In conjunction with that project, the Christ Church site underwent a major renovation and archeological examination, King Edward Street was returned to its former course, and the site of the church regained its pre-war footprint.
 The churchyard was spruced up and its metal railings restored.
 In 2006, work was completed to convert the tower and spire into a modern twelve-level private residence.
 The nave area continues as a memorial; the wooden font cover, topped by a carved angel, can today be seen in the porch of St Sepulchre-without-Newgate.

 As of late 2025, the City of London Corporation was creating a new 3,000-square meter public space adjacent to the church site, to be called Greyfriars Square.
-The design provides for the permanent closure of a section of Prince Edward Street to create a pedestrian-friendly area that will include plants, outdoor seating and children’s play equipment.
+The design provides for the permanent closure of a section of King Edward Street to create a pedestrian-friendly area that will include plants, outdoor seating and children’s play equipment.
 The project is scheduled for completion in 2027.